 Can Failure to Promote an Employee Be A Tangible Employment Action

 Most times, people ask whether it is a tangible employment action if an employer fails to promote an employee.
-The answer is yes because failing to promote an employee when he or she is due is a significant change in employment status.
+The answer is yes because failing to promote an employee when due is a significant change in employment status.

 Therefore, the decision to deny an employee promotion is considered to be a tangible employment action.